elmol/zk-proof-of-humanity-vote/README.md

 You can try out a functional version of the zkPoH Vote application that supports Goerli and Sepolia networks at https://zk-proof-of-humanity-vote.vercel.app/.

-# "Local setup for zkPoH Vote
+# Local setup for zkPoH Vote

 ## Installation